 Social media networks and owned media offer incredible opportunities for startups with tight budgets.
 The social profiles should reflect the brand because many people will go to social media to gain information about your company before deciding whether they want to work with you.
 You can include press mentions, articles they have been mentioned in, and other related content because it will enhance your credibility, highlight your success and boost your reputation.

 8) Avoid industry jargon

 While there is a high chance that the target journalists have created previous content involving the startup industry, you should still try and avoid writing a pitch that is packed with industry jargon.
 If journalists do not understand the fundamentals of what the pitch should be about, they will ignore it.
 For this reason, you should take the time to create a pitch that anyone can understand.
 If there are any issues, misunderstandings, or wandering attention spans, you should go back to the drawing board and create something that is easily understood.

 9) Measure PR results

 Using PR Analytics tools, you can track their efforts to ensure that your strategy is working well and following the right course.
 If there is a part of your PR strategy that is not working out, you can use the information gained through your analytics to tweak it to work better.

 Due to their tight budget and lack of publicity, startups usually run a very high risk of not achieving media attention without using proper tips to stand out from the competition.
 However, with the right PR campaign, you can achieve the same or even better media coverage than other brands in the industry.
 Keep in mind that hiring an external source like a PR agency to help with this is not a frivolous expense.
-Partnering with PR professionals will help in the long run because these professionals have years of experience working with PR strategies.
+Partnering with PR professionals will help in the long run because these professionals have years of experience working with these PR tips.